Skip to main content

 Incident Analysis Walkthrough

 It uses the open NeatContext incident-analysis demo, which ships three tiny local mock systems (incident management, logs, deployments), a connector extension, two team profiles, and each team's runbooks.
+Everything runs on your machine; nothing touches real infrastructure.

 The scenario